Taarof: In social situations

 In the rules of hospitality, taarof requires a host to offer anything a guest might want, and a guest is equally obliged to refuse it.
 This ritual may repeat itself several times (usually three times) before the host and guest finally determine whether the host's offer and the guest's refusal are genuine, or simply a show of politeness.
 If one is invited to any house for food, then one will be expected to eat seconds and thirds.
 However, taarof demands that one cannot go ahead and help oneself to more food after the first helping is finished.
 Good manners dictate that one must first pretend to be full, and tell the host how excellent the food was, and that it would be impossible to eat any more.
-The host is then expected to say one should not do taarof ("taa'rof nakon" - similar to "don't be polite!") for which the appropriate response would be to say "no" two or three times and then pretend to cave in to the host's insistence and pile on the food.
+The host is then expected to say one should not do taarof ("ta'arof nakon" - similar to "don't be polite!") for which the appropriate response would be to say "no" two or three times and then pretend to cave in to the host's insistence and pile on the food.
 Done any other way, one can come across as either starving or simply a bit uncouth.

 Another example of taarof is inviting strangers or distant relatives for dinner with the expectation that they will recognize the offer as "merely taarof" and decline.

 Another form of taarof is that when one gets invited to an Iranian home for food, it is highly appreciated if the guest helps the host in setting the table or with cleaning afterward.
 However, taarof can also force one into performing a task that one does not want to perform.
 For instance, if one friend offers a ride to another friend only to be polite, he may be forced to oblige if the friend agrees to take the ride.
 However, if one is going by the rules of taarof, one would refuse the offer many times before actually accepting and there would be a chance for the offer to be taken back.

 Taarof often works in the opposite way.
 For example, an object, person, or offer may be refused when it is actually wanted.
-For instance, young Iranian ladies may never express their interest to someone, but they will still expect the person of interest to remain consistent in expressing their love.
-That also applies to objects (especially food), which are offered to individuals as a favor or donation.
 Taarof dictates for individuals refuse the favour or donation, no matter how badly it is needed.
 The refusing individual expects the object (or the favour) to be given anyway.
 However, the closer two people get in a relationship, the less taarof appears in their behavior towards one another.